cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 [Baseapp](../core/baseapp.md) implements the ABCI [`Query()`](../core/baseapp.md#query) function and handles four different types of queries: `app`, `store`, `p2p`, and `custom`.
 The `queryRoute` is parsed such that the first string must be one of the four options, then the rest of the path is parsed within the subroutines handling each type of query.
 The first three types are application-level and thus directly handled by Baseapp or the stores, but the `custom` query type requires Baseapp to route the query to a module's [querier](../building-modules/querier.md).

-Since `query` is a custom query type, Baseapp first parses the path to retrieve the name of the path. retrieves the querier using its `QueryRouter`.
+Since `query` is a custom query type, Baseapp first parses the path, then uses the `QueryRouter` to retrieve the corresponding querier.

 ## Response